Selected Podcast

 Host: You know with all that we've discussed here, as we close, they're still going to be individuals who have some apprehension about coming into the emergency department, even if they need to.
 So what might you like to communicate to those that are experiencing that fear or apprehension around it?

 Bridgette Bateman: I think one of the biggest things is if you feel sick, you have a couple of different avenues now to go through.
-The first one is, is, as I said, you can access us through the telehealth number, which is on our landing page, on the tenant health central coast, as well as if you just happen to Google emergency department, you'll come up with that number.
+The first one is, is, as I said, you can access us through the telehealth number, which is on our landing page, as well as if you just happen to Google emergency department, you'll come up with that number.
 And that will get you in connection with a live person to be able to say, yay or nay, we agree, or this is something we might be able to handle through a virtual visit.
 The other aspect is don't wait too long.
 The last thing we want is for somebody to sit home and think that either we're completely impacted here.
 We are very fortunate here in San Luis Obispo County that we are not experiencing the numbers that the rest of the country is at this time.
 So please feel comfortable and know that we've put precautions into place to be able to take care of you and your loved ones.
 And we are more than happy to take care of you.